Scripter17/url-cleaner/README.md

 The Bundled Cleaner is meant for general purpose cleaning of URLs you're likely to click on/send to friends and has various flags to allow features you only sometimes want.

-For more information, see the [Bundled Cleaner's documentation](bundled_cleaner.md) and its [benchmarks](benchmarksmd).
+For more information, see the [Bundled Cleaner's documentation](bundled_cleaner.md) and its [benchmarks](benchmarks.md).

 ## Privacy

 URL Cleaner and co. will never contain any telemetry.
 If I ever add it, you are required to kill me on sight.

-However, the Bundled Cleaner will by default expand and cache known redirects by sending HTTP requests.
+However, the Bundled Cleaner will by default expand and cache known redirects by sending HTTP requests and writing a SQLite database to disk.

 To disable network access, set the `no_network` flag.

-To disable reading from the cache, use `--read-cache false`.
+To disable reading from the cache, use `--no-read-cache`.

-To disable writing to the cache, use `--write-cache false`.
+To disable writing to the cache, use `--no-write-cache`.

 Please note that using URL Cleaner Site Userscript also comes with its own privacy concerns, detailed [here](site/userscript.md#privacy).